Best Online Music Programs

 Are music majors in high demand?

 The music industry is a competitive field.
-While some positions do not require a degree, a bachelor's may increase a professional's credibility, helping them get more auditions.
-The BLS projects 11% job growth for musicians between 2020 and 2030, which is faster than the average projected growth rate for all occupations (8%)
+While some positions do not require a degree, a bachelor’s may increase a professional’s credibility, helping them get more auditions.
+The BLS projects 2% job growth for musicians between 2022 and 2032.

 How much money can I make with a bachelor’s in music?